 Every Sunday Morning

 The church gathers together every Sunday morning to minister to one another.
 We welcome all to be our guest!
 We live in a great city where many folks choose to visit on vacation.
 Therefore, we are a guest friendly church and look forward to meeting you and your children 🙂

 The Greek word for “fellowship” is koinonia, which means “communion,” or “communication.”

 Koinonia is people sharing with one another the things of the kingdom and the things of God.
-Unfortunately, the richness of koinonia has been reduced to a lightweight frivolity in so many churches today, where a time of fellowship is usually synonymous with nothing more than a time of coffee and doughnuts.
+In some church circles, the richness of koinonia has been reduced to a lightweight frivolity where a time of fellowship is usually synonymous with nothing more than a time of coffee and doughnuts.
 May it not be so among us!

 1 John 1:3 – “That which we have seen and heard we declare to you, that you also may have fellowship with us; and truly our fellowship is with the Father and with His Son Jesus Christ.”